mimblewimble/grin-rfcs/text/xxxx-auth-slates.md

 1. We should consider other forms of login.
 For instance, instead of deriving a key and providing a signature using this derived key we could use a zero-knowledge proof that owner of some wallet wishes to register to this particular service.
 This way no additional key is required as the zero-knowledge proof would prove there exists a signature without revealing the actual signature.
 2. We should consider other way of deriving the authentication keys.
 3. We should consider some common attack scenarios to evaluate the security aspects of this proposal.
+4. We should consider if slatepacks should be shielded or not.
+For transactions slatepacks are potentially exchanged via third party service, but for the login use-case we might be able to assume exchange is direct.

 Low-level: